UPCOMING EVENTS

 Dr. Yi is passionate about nurturing the next generation of leaders in STEM; she is not only volunteering for various non-profits as an inspiring speaker but also lecturing at the University of Washington and local community colleges.
 When she can find spare time, she enjoys singing, hot yoga, gardening, crafts, camping, and hiking.

-Women in Aerospace: Speaker #1
+We in Space: Speaker #1

 Nagin Cox: NASA Spacecraft Operations Engineer